gyorilab/indra_cogex/src/indra_cogex/apps/chat_page/chat_app_setup.md

 #### Quickstart

 This readme describes most of the setup done in the deployment script in [app/deploy.sh](./app/deploy.sh).
-If everything is set up correctly, this should be the only steps:
+If everything is set up correctly, these should be the only steps to update the Vue frontend:
 - If `indralab-vue` has been updated or is not installed, a new build and packaging is required, run `npm run build` and `npm pack` in the indralab-vue repository as described [below](#build-dist-for-indralab-vue) or in the Vue [readme file](./app/README.md), then point the deployment script to the new package.